South

 Ajmer became home to many dynasties.
 Today, Ajmer

-is a popular pilgrimage centre for the Hindus as well as Muslims.
+Sharif is a popular pilgrimage centre for the Hindus as

-Especially famous is the Dargah Sharif-tomb of the Sufi
+well as Muslims.
+Especially famous is the Dargah Sharif-tomb

 saint Khwaja Moinuddin Chisti, which is equally revered